antsif-a/platinum/readme.md

 a view over a contiguous area of memory
 - readable / writeable
 - structurally equivalent to `view<unsigned char>`
-use cases:
-- passed to syscalls which expect generic data and does modify it

 ```cpp
 struct const_buffer;